Skip to content

 Published: at 09:44 PM

-If we avoid using AI, we might miss out on productivity gains and fall behind those who do adopt it.
-If we embrace AI, we get those benefits, but we might also be accelerating toward outcomes we can’t fully predict.
+If we avoid using AI, we may miss out on productivity gains and fall behind.
+If we embrace AI, we get those benefits, but we might also accelerate toward outcomes we can’t fully predict.
 It could be a future where many jobs change significantly, as Dario Amodei recently suggested, or something we haven’t even considered yet.

 The AI Ratchet

-I still read, review, and own every line, but I’m not the one typing most of it anymore.
-The 30% I do write is higher-leverage: architecture, tricky logic, and directing.
+Developers still need to read, review, and own every line, even when they’re not the ones typing it.
+The work that humans do tends to be higher-leverage: architecture, tricky logic, and directing.
 Basically, the parts that benefit from taste and experience.
-(And I argue with the LLM until the other 70% meets my quality bar.)

 The Sports Gear Analogy